Achievable logoAchievable logo

 • Hourly fees

-Compensation doesn’t necessarily mean cash.
-What if an advisory firm provided investment advice to a law firm in return for legal representation?
-The Uniform Securities Act makes it clear compensation can take many forms.
-If anything of value is provided to a company in return for securities advice or analysis, it’s considered compensation.
+Compensation doesn’t have to be cash.
+For example, an advisory firm could provide investment advice to a law firm in exchange for legal services.
+The Uniform Securities Act makes clear that compensation can take many forms.
+If anything of value is provided in return for securities advice or analysis, it’s compensation.

-To help you build additional context for what an investment adviser is, here are the five largest investment adviser firms as of 2020:
+To add context, here are the five largest investment adviser firms as of 2020:

 1. Blackrock